noschenk/noschenk.github.io/_posts/2018-12-07-how-to-write-and-publish-a-scientific-paper.md

 date: 2018-07-12
 ---
 ![howtowrite_gastel]({{ "/assets/howtowrite_gastel.jpg" | absolute_url }})
 I would like to share a great book tip which I got from Marc: "How to Write and Publish a Scientific Paper".
-The first edition of this book was published in 1979.
-Since then it has been updated many times.
-The version I will present you here is an edition from Barbara Gastel which she wrote together with the original author, Robert A. Day.
+The idea started with a seminar teached by Robert A. Day which was about the topic.
+It became an article soon (Day 1975) and due to its high popularity, a book.
+In order to keep it up to date, there have been several editions, the eighth edition (which I summarize here) is the third one for which Barbara Gastel joined Robert A. Day.

 The book gives practical tips about how to approach the task of writing and publishing.
 I am reading it while writing my master thesis, so I will skip the part about publishing in my little summary below.
 I want to give you a little impression of what types of tips you can get out of the book and hopefully make you read the book.
+The summary will naturally be one large citation of the book, so all intellectual property belongs to the authors.

-By the way, it is very easy to read, although I am not at all a native English speaker, I was able to understand the content easily and read through quite fast.
-That is already the first beautiful thing about this book.
-While reading it, I notice how the writer fulfills all her inputs and tips.
-The whole book is a template of how to write a paper (or - a book, of course).
+The book is very easy to read, it is a great change to technical literature.
+Although I am not at all a native English speaker, I was able to follow the content easily and read through quite fast.
+Another beautiful thing about this book is the following.
+While reading it, I notice how much the authors fulfilled their inputs and tips.
+I more and more gained the impression that the whole book is a template of how to write a paper (or - a book, of course).
+Also, it can be quite funny, there are some cheeky little jokes in it.

 # Chapter 3 - Approaching a writing project